Helen Eby – Team Leader, Blog Author

-Jamie Hartz is a full-time freelance Spanish to English business and legal translator.
-She began learning Spanish at a young age through classes in school, Spanish-speaking friends, and missionary trips with her church youth group to Mexico and Costa Rica.
-Jamie went on to major in Spanish and Sociology at Grove City College and to study abroad in Seville, Spain, where she had her first taste of translation while studying abroad in Seville, Spain.
-The university she was studying at offered an Introduction to Translation course, and since then, she hasn’t looked back!
-In May 2015, Jamie completed an M.A. in Translation (Spanish) at Kent State University.
-During the two-year degree, she worked part-time as a freelancer and part-time as a project manager at a language services provider.
-In June 2015, she began working full-time as a freelance Spanish>English translator and is currently enjoying the challenges of starting a new business and gaining experience in this growing field.
-She currently serves as Secretary of her local ATA chapter, the Delaware Valley Translators Association.

 Jamie Hartz is a freelance Spanish to English business and legal translator, transcriber, and editor.
 She is a full-time freelancer and specializes in business and legal translations.
 She had her first taste of translation while studying abroad in Seville, Spain.
 The university she was studying at offered an Introduction to Translation course, and since then, she hasn’t looked back!
 In May 2015, Jamie completed an M.A. in Translation (Spanish) at Kent State University.
 During the two-year degree, she worked part-time as a freelancer and part-time as a project manager at a language services provider.
 In June 2015, Jamie launched full-time as a freelancer.
 She currently serves as Secretary of her local ATA chapter, the Delaware Valley Translators Association.